gacetta/notes/CSS.md

 ---
 ## CSS Units
 ---
-**ABSOLUTE UNITS** - tie to physical units of length. (won't necessarily line up to a ruler if held to screen.
+**ABSOLUTE UNITS** - tied to physical units of length. (won't necessarily line up to a ruler if held to screen.
 Use measurements when doing things for print)
   * Pixels (`px`)
   * `pt`
   * `cm`
   * `mm`
   * `in`

 **PERCENTAGES** - mainly used for widths.
-Relative to their parent  (Heights get weird)
+Relative to their parent  (Heights can get weird)

 **RELATIVE UNITS** - relative to another length value.

-* UNITS RELATIVE TO FONT-SIZE:
+UNITS RELATIVE TO FONT-SIZE:
   * `em` is relative to the parents's `font-size`, which is an inherited property.
 If none of the parents have a declared `font-size` then `em` will inherit its size from the `<body>` (or the default which is usually 16px).
     * for example: `1em` = 100% of its parent's font-size.  `1.5em` = 150% of parent's font-size.
     * **NOTE:** when used for the font-size, `em` units can get out of control and have a cascading effect.
   * `rem` - short for root em.
 It's always relative to the font size at the "root" of the document.
-The "root" being the `<html>` element
+The "root" usually being the `<html>` element

-* UNITS RELATIVE TO VIEWPORT
+UNITS RELATIVE TO VIEWPORT
     * `vw` - relative to 1% of the viewport width
     * `vh` - relative to 1% of the viewport height
     * `lh` - relative to the line height of the element
     * `vmin` - uses the ratio of the _smallest side_.
 If the browser is wider than it is tall, `1vmin` will be equivalent to `1vh`.
 If the viewport is taller than it is wide, `1vmin` is equivalent to `1vw`.
     * `vmax`- similarly to `vmin`, `vmax` uses the ratio of the _largest side_.  `1vmax` is equivalent to `1vw` if the viewport is wider than it is tall; if the browser is taller than it is wide, `1vmax` will be equivalent to `1vh`.

 ---
 ### WHICH UNITS TO USE?
 ---